8 Things Nobody Tells You About Bali

 The lost paradise discovered by hippies and surfers in the '70s brought many tourists over the last 5 decades, and with them, some real problems: traffic, trash, overcrowding.

 But is it still worth going to Bali?

 The answer is yes.
 But first of all, here are some basic things you should know before planning your travel:

 1. Bali is composed of 4 islands

 Bali includes an island of the same name and also three smaller adjacent islands: Nusa Penida, Nusa Lembongan and Nusa Ceningan.

-When we talk abou Bali, most of people refer to the MAIN island ignoring the other three islets.
+When we talk about Bali, most the people refer to the main island ignoring the other three islets.